kamranahmedse/developer-roadmap/src/data/roadmaps/cpp/content/gtest--gmock@MrAM-viRaF8DSxB6sVdD9.md

 # Google Test and Google Mock

-Google Test and Google Mock are open-source C++ unit testing frameworks developed by Google.Google Test is a standalone framework for writing and running unit tests, while Google Mock extends it with powerful mocking capabilities.Gmock is especially useful for testing components that interact with external or third-party utilities.
+Google Test and Google Mock are open-source C++ unit testing frameworks developed by Google.
+Google Test is a standalone framework for writing and running unit tests, while Google Mock extends it with powerful mocking capabilities.
+GMock is especially useful for testing components that interact with external or third-party utilities.

 Visit the following resources to learn more: